pgpartman/pg_partman/doc/pg_partman_howto_native.md

 Example Guide On Setting Up Native Partitioning
 ========================================

 This HowTo guide will show you some examples of how to set up simple, single level partitioning.
-It will also show you several methods to partition data out of a table that has existing data (see **Partitioning an Existing Table**) and undo the partitioning of an existing partition set (see **Undoing Native Partitioning**).
+It will also show you several methods to partition data out of a table that has existing data (see [Partitioning an Existing Table](partitioning-an-existing-table)) and undo the partitioning of an existing partition set (see [Undoing Native Partitioning](undoing-native-partitioning)).
 For more details on what each function does and the additional features in this extension, please see the **pg_partman.md** documentation file.

 The examples in this document assume you are running at least 4.4.1 of pg_partman with PostgreSQL 11 or higher.

 Note that all examples here are for native partitioning.
-If you need to use non-native, trigger-based partitioning, please see the **pg_partman_howto_triggerbased.md** file.
+If you need to use non-native, trigger-based partitioning, please see the [Trigger-based HowTo](pg_partman_howto_triggerbased.md) file.

 ### Simple Time Based: 1 Partition Per Day
 For native partitioning, you must start with a parent table that has already been set up to be partitioned in the desired type.
 Currently pg_partman only supports the RANGE type of partitioning (both for time & id).
 You cannot turn a non-partitioned table into the parent table of a partitioned set, which can make migration a challenge.
 This document will show you some techniques for how to manage this later.
 For now, we will start with a brand new table for this example.
 Any non-unique indexes can also be added to the parent table in PG11+ and they will automatically be created on all child tables.